BIAndrews/factcache/README.md

 ## Reference

-List of classes, types, providers, facts, etc contained in this module.
+List of classes, types, providers, facts, scripts, etc contained in this module.
 * `factcache::json` - Boolean.
 To cache in JSON or not.
 Default: _true_.
 * `factcache::yaml` - Boolean.
 To cache in YAML or not.
 Default: _true_.
 * `factcache::file_json` - JSON file name.
 Default: _facts.json_.